Tixierae/deep_learning_NLP/README.md

 Agreed, this is not for NLP.
 But an implementation can be found here https://github.com/Tixierae/deep_learning_NLP/blob/master/CNN_MNIST/mnist_cnn.py.
 I reach 99.45% accuracy on MNIST with it.

 ## Inverted index and TF-IDF by hand
 This notebook provides simple functions to clean and index documents, and to execute word and phrase queries.
-It also show how to compute TF-IDF coefficients. https://github.com/Tixierae/deep_learning_NLP/blob/master/other/inverted_index_tfidf.ipynb
+It also shows how to compute TF-IDF coefficients. https://github.com/Tixierae/deep_learning_NLP/blob/master/other/inverted_index_tfidf.ipynb

 ## Cite